 - Class 1 Bluetooth technology built-in

-Since the Solo 3s don’t have ANC, they instead chose to step up the wireless battery performance.
-Instead of the average 20 hours of listen time, you can listen to these for up to 40 full hours.
+Since the Solo3 don’t have ANC, they instead chose to step up the wireless battery performance.
+Instead of the average 20 hours of listening time, you can listen to these for up to 40 full hours.
 That amount of battery life on a single charge is pretty groundbreaking all things aside.

-They also give you the option to use the Fast Fuel charge in case you’re in a hurry and don’t have time to let the entire battery charge.
+They also give you the option to use the Fast Fuel charge (using Apple’s W1 chip) in case you’re in a hurry and don’t have time to let the entire battery charge.
 Using that feature, you can get about 4 hours playback time instead of the more usual 20-30 min (if that) on other competing models.

-Beats are known for their stronger low end performance but the Solo 3 Wireless have a more well-balanced sound signature.
+Beats are known for their stronger low-end performance but the Solo3 has a more well-balanced sound signature.
 While they don’t outperform (or keep up with) other headphones of a similar value, they do their job.
 If you expect hi-res audio reproduction from these you will be setting yourself up for some disappointment.

 Where they lack in hi-fi they make up for in bassy undertones across a wide range of genres.
 Another thing these have going for them is the actual wireless connectivity strength.
 The signal’s strong but the sound quality is what you’d expect to hear from the makers at Beats.